lfn3/personal-site/content/cv.md

 stylesheet = "cv.css"
 +++

-I've been writing code professionally for nearly a decade, and for a decade prior to that as a hobbyist and student.
-During that time I've worked with many object oriented and functional programming languages, such as Rust, Java, Clojure, Haskell and Python.
+I've been writing code professionally for over a decade, and for a decade prior to that as a hobbyist and student.
+I've been a polyglot programmer for the last four years, working in Python, Rust and Haskell, and interacting with all the parts of a starting up a boutique fixed income asset manager.
+I've been able to adapt to a rapidly changing environment, and deliver on ambitious deadlines within an organisation that solves problems with code rather than spreadsheets.

-My work on the JVM has been in low latency, high performance environments, with experienced and effective teams.
+Prior to this, my work on the JVM has been in low latency, high performance environments, with experienced and effective teams.
 As a part of these teams I've been able to leverage my skills and insights to help us deliver better code more quickly and with fewer bugs, and continually improve my own and my team's work.

 I'm passionate about developing, understanding and improving code, as well as helping others to do the same.
-This has meant giving talks at local programming meetups, as well as internally at organizations I've been worked with.
+This has meant giving talks at local programming meetups, as well as internally at organizations I've worked with.
 I've also tried to record some of my more fully formed thoughts on [my blog](https://lfn3.net/).
 Recently, I've become interested in Rust, Go and OCaml, and explored many other libraries and programming techniques in the search for ways to produce better code.

-At present I'm established in a permanent full-time programming role, but I would be open to discussing opportunities involving functional programming and performance-oriented work.
+At present I'm established in a permanent full-time programming role, but I would be open to discussing opportunities involving Rust and performance-oriented work.
 If your team is passionate about the craft of programming, can offer challenging problems, and contributes to open source, I would love to hear from you.

 ## Community